rakshithhegde98/lims-workflow-automation/README.md

-# 🔬 LIMS Workflow Automation Tool
+# 🔬 LIMS Sample Delay & Bottleneck Dashboard

 Automates sample delay detection and reporting for labs using LIMS (like LabVantage).